Colour changing trees by a waterfall in central Ontario

 Vibrant fall colors emerge along the Niagara River, heralding the arrival of autumn in Niagara Falls, Ontario.

-3. Blue Mountain
+3. Blue Mountain Fall Colours

 The Collingwood suspension bridge is part of Scenic Caves Nature Adventures.
 There is a fee to enter the park.
 However, the park does offer more than just incredible views.
 The entrance fee also includes access to explore the caves, hike a 15 km trail, a children’s playground, lookouts, etc.

-4. The Bruce Trail
+4. Fall Foliage on The Bruce Trail

 A striking perspective of a red-orange maple tree's canopy from beneath, highlighting the rich hues of autumn leaves.